If you’re anything of a movie-buff, you’re aware that the past decade of filmmaking, and in particular the past

-Most of my years spent as a movie-lover existed in complete ignorance of this subject or apathy toward the “analog loyalists” like Christopher Nolan, Paul Thomas Anderson, and Quentin Tarantino bitching about the loss of their “moving images,” the alleged catastrophic disappearance of motion pictures right before our eyes.
+Most of my years spent as a movie-lover existed in complete ignorance of this subject or apathy toward the “analog loyalists” like Christopher Nolan, Paul Thomas Anderson, and Quentin Tarantino bitching about the loss of their celluloid “moving images.”
 Then, this past semester, my final one as a college undergraduate, I took a 16mm cinematography and directing course and came to appreciate the medium of film in a new light.
 I now better understand old school filmmakers’ attachment to the technology and am far more self-aware of how the terms “film,” “cutting,” and “reels” are a quickly diminishing throwback to the legacy of the motion picture.

 In actuality, analogue filmmaking and digital movie-making are essentially one and the same, save for their method of storage of their visual information.
 The same principles of lighting, framing, framerate, editing, and cinematography apply to both formats; regardless of which method is used, the basic craft of cinema remains.
-In that sense, this digital vs. film debate can be laughed off as a nerd-rage, videophile civil war that leaves most laymen in the dusts of apathy and confusion.
-I can’t say I blame them, to a certain extent.
-To that end, James Cameron claims his relationship with film ended years ago, and numerous filmmakers from George Lucas to Guillermo del Toro to Peter Jackson champion the new possibilities of the medium; hell, Danny Boyle was shooting 28 Days Later (2002) on cheap, handheld DV cameras years before 1080p HD was even a thing!
+To that end, James Cameron claims his relationship with film ended years ago, and numerous filmmakers from George Lucas to Guillermo del Toro to Peter Jackson champion the new possibilities of the medium; hell, Danny Boyle was shooting 28 Days Later (2002) on cheap, handheld DV cameras years before 1080p HD was even a thing.

 Arguments for Film:

 - Better Picture — This is the big one that most high-profile defenders of the medium, from Nolan to Scorsese to Tarantino, reference more than any other.
 Analogue filmmaking, whether Super 16mm or 70mm IMAX formats, boasts superior image quality in every conceivable aspect.
 While larger formats (the size of each frame of a film reel is measured in millimeters, the larger the frame the more detail allowed in each image) will always allow for larger and more comprehensive visuals, even standard 16mm reels boast finer visual detail than the best HDTV today (including 4K).
 The reason is that film strips are not limited by pixel resolution the way digital binary code is.
-The interpretation and storage of light is an entirely different “language,” so to speak, and if you have a filmmaker who knows what he’s doing, with proper lighting and setup, a film projection will always best the finest Super-duper 8K projector around.
-The same image shot in the same conditions by the same person will always look better on film.
-Always.(…at least until we invent a new method of electronic storage that ditches binary…)…
+The interpretation and storage of light is an entirely different “language,” so to speak, and if you have a filmmaker who knows what he’s doing, with proper lighting and setup, a film projection will most always best the finest digital projector around.

 - Tradition — As stated earlier, the terms “cutting” (in reference to when films reels were literally cut and spliced physically as part of editing), “motion pictures,” and of course “film” itself is in reference to, well, the medium of film!
 While the Average Joe might scoff or roll their eyes at the thought of holding historical linguistics in such high esteem, this is the legacy and origin of movies as we know them.
 It would be a massive tragedy, if not outright cultural crime to dismiss the cinematic and artistic history of our own film heritage.
 Even now, we never refer to movies as “videos” or “digitals,” we call them films or motion pictures!